maglnet/ComposerRequireChecker/README.md

 Composer require checker is configured to whitelist some symbols per default.
 Have a look at the [config file example](data/config.dist.json) to see which configuration options are available.

-You can now adjust this file, as needed, and tell composer-require-checker to use it for it's configuration.
+You can now adjust this file, as needed, and tell composer-require-checker to use it for its configuration.

 ```sh
 bin/composer-require-checker check --config-file=path/to/config.json /path/to/your/project/composer.json